A Shinto shrine with over 1900 years of history

-Reverently referred to by the people of Nagoya as "Atsuta-san" and home to the sword Kusanagi, one of Three Sacred Treasures of Japan, visitors have come to pray at Atsuta Shrine since long ago.
-The Camphor Laurel tree that sits inside the shrine is said to be over 1000 years old.
-You can also enjoy Nagoya's famous kishimen, similar to udon noodles, at a small shop next to a pond that is enveloped in a spirtual atmosphere.
+Reverently referred to by the people of Nagoya as "Atsuta-san" and home to the sword Kusanagi, one of the Three Sacred Treasures of Japan, visitors have come to pray at Atsuta Shrine since long ago.
+The Camphor Laurel tree inside the shrine is over 1000 years old.
+You can also enjoy Nagoya's famous kishimen, similar to udon noodles, at a small shop next to a pond enveloped in a spiritual atmosphere.

 |Address||1-1-1 Jingu, Atsuta-ku, Nagoya-shi, Aichi, 456-0031

 |Credit card payment||